-I just couldn't bring myself to eat a boring old, plain rice krispie treat again after I tried these Apricot Sunflower Seed Healthy Rice Krispie Treats!
-My mother in law used to make these rice crispy treats and I had never had anything like them.
+I just couldn't bring myself to eat a boring old, plain Rice Krispie treat again after I tried these Healthy Apricot Sunflower Rice Krispie Treats!
+My mother-in-law used to make these Rice Crispy treats.
+And I had never had anything like them.
+These Rice Krispie treats are healthier and a unique variation of the standard rice Krispies squares, made quickly in the microwave.
+They also make a great snack, picnic dessert , and are ideal for a bake sale!

-When we were kids, rice cripsy treats were a really popular treat and it was pretty exciting when we got to have them (it was not something my Mom made at home).
+When we were kids, Rice Krispie treats were a really popular treat, and it was pretty exciting when we got to have them (it was not something my Mom made at home).
 It wasn't until I met my husband that I tried this version.
-It's amazing how adding just a little dried apricot and sunflower seeds to a rice krispie cereal square can give it such a great variation of texture and transform it into something so delicious!
+It's amazing how adding just a little dried apricot and sunflower seeds to a Rice Krispies cereal square can give it such a great variation of texture and transform it into something so delicious!

 Jump to: